Christopher Le Brun: Biography

 He was one of the five artists shortlisted for a monumental sculpture commission, the Ebbsfleet Landmark (Angel of the South) in 2008.
 In 2011, he was the chief co-ordinator of the Royal Academy Summer Exhibition.
 On 8 December 2011, he was elected president of the Royal Academy and interviewed about his role by the Guardian Professional Networks in 2013.
 During his presidency, he was closely involved in the most significant redevelopment in the academy’s 250 year history.
 Le Brun stepped down in December 2019.
 He lives and works in London and is married to the artist Charlotte Verity.

 Printmaking

 Le Brun is an experienced printmaker working in etching, lithography, woodcut and monotype.
 He had long term collaborations with Peter Kosowicz and Simon Marsh of the former Hope Sufferance Press as well as Paupers Press in London, Garner and Richard Tullis in Santa Barbara, Michael Woolworth Publications in Paris and Graphic Studio in Dublin.
-Most recently, he has been working to great acclaim with Paragon Press in London.
+Most recently, he has been working with Paragon Press in London.